KScidmore/8-Bit_Hero_Atari/README.md

 *8-bit Hero* is a retro-style rhythm game where players must hit notes accurately in time with 8-bit music.
 Built for Atari emulation with C and 68000 assembly.

 ## Gameplay
 Players press buttons to match incoming notes as they scroll across the screen.
-Hitting notes at the right time earns points, while misses decrease the player's score and fail bar.
+Hitting notes at the right time earns points, while misses decrease the fail bar, miss to many and you fail the song.

 ## Controls
 - **A/S/D/F Buttons**: Hit notes in time with the beat.